juliandreas/dire-cli/README.md

 ## Requirements

 - Node.js 20 or higher
-- API key for at least one supported AI provider (if using the AI features)
+- API key for at least one supported provider (if using the translation features)

 ## License